GPUNerd? Always Stay in The Know

 By subscribing you agree to our terms

 RAM is an essential part of any PC build as selecting the right one ensures your system doesn’t slow down under load.
-However, in a lot of cases buyers typically end up paying more than they need to.
-The extra spend provides only miniscule improvements in performance, if any at all.
+However, in a lot of cases, buyers typically end up paying more than they need to.
+The extra spend provides only minuscule improvements in performance if any at all.

 There are two main components to consider when buying RAM: the size, which nowadays is typically 4GB or 8GB per stick, and the clock speed.
-In this article we will be examining the later aspect and what you need to know to get the most bang for your buck.
+In this article, we will be examining the latter aspect and what you need to know to get the most bang for your buck.

 You’ll need to go to BIOS settings and manually alter a few numbers in the XMP profile.
 This allows the motherboard to run at those higher speeds, which is essentially overclocking the system.
 For some of you this might be a piece of cake and not a nuisance at all.
 However, for a lot of consumers might not be bothered to go anywhere near the BIOS settings, or even worse they might not know that to achieve advertised speeds modifications must be made.

 Unless you’re doing video editing, programming, or streaming faster RAM might be wasted on you.
 Even for intense tasks like gaming on the latest AAA titles the performance increase from faster RAM isn’t worth it.
 You might get a few frames per second increase, or there might be no difference at all.
 This depends on the specific gaming rig that you have and the game that you’re playing.

 You might be able to get away with buying DDR4-2133 RAM for all your needs.
 And if you’re one of those PC builders that’s looking to futureproof the system, then don’t worry.
 That kind of RAM performance will be more than adequate for years to come.

 The price difference between slower and faster RAM could be better spent on other components of the system – such as upgrading the CPU or buying a new peripheral.